goeunj/Produce-Picker/README.md

 One of our team members was having issues running the game without crashing but on my end, everything works fine.
 If this is the case for whoever's marking, I would be more than happy to record me running the game to prove it works.

+Since we were down a team member for the whole iteration we did not have the time to get the new high-scores page done.

 Thank you